Jasper-Ty/dotfiles/README.md

 ## Todo

+- Start ssh-agent in login session
 - Tmux / Zellij stuff
-- fix system tray bug, unresponsive?
 - fix monitor udev rule and script
 - have a special workspace for external monitor